ipgross/ai-ml-portfolio-ut-program/04_computer-vision/README.md

 - Deploy model in **real-time camera systems** for workplace safety monitoring
 - Extend to detect other PPE (gloves, vests, eyewear)
 - Integrate with alert systems for immediate supervisor notifications
-- Retrain periodically with new image data to maintain robustness

 ---

 ## How to Explore
-1. Open the notebook (`notebook.ipynb`) for EDA, preprocessing, and model training
+1. Open the notebook (`notebook.ipynb`) for preprocessing, model training, and results
-2. Review `data_images.npy` and `data_labels.csv` for dataset samples
+2. Review `data_labels.csv` for labels
+3. Download the full image dataset from [Google Drive](https://drive.google.com/file/d/1MrEuAprqHQwQ_ELz1x-yxMTbuuSzSuP-/view?usp=drive_link)
-3. Open the slides (`slides.pdf`) for a concise executive summary
+4. Open the slides (`slides.pdf`) for a concise executive summary

 ---